 Sec.
 6. Removal and Absences.

 An elected officer, or director may be removed for cause by a vote calling for such removal by a majority of all the Board of Directors present at such meeting, after notice and an opportunity to be heard.
 Removal may result from failure to attend two consecutive meetings of the Board of Directors without good cause.
-The Executive Director shall receive and approve written requests for excused absences for good cause.
+The Chief Executive Officer shall receive and approve written requests for excused absences for good cause.

 Sec.
 7. Qualifications

 All Members of the Association who are authorized to vote are eligible to become members of the Board of Directors by election or appointment.

 The officers of the Association shall consist of a President, a President-Elect, a First Vice President, a Second Vice President, Treasurer, and Secretary.